 Images by Beth Kessler Photography.

-Andrea Rice is a writer and yoga teacher in Brooklyn, NY.
+Andrea Rice is a writer and yoga teacher in Raleigh, NC.
 Her work has also appeared in The New York Times, Yoga Journal, NY Yoga + Life, SONIMA, mindbodygreen and other online publications.
 Connect with Andrea on Instagram, Facebook, Twitter, and her website.